 In this work we have considered prediction error growth and predictability in linear stochastic systems with perfect initial conditions and state-independent stochastic forcing.
 We have focused our study on the impact of stochastic forcing spatial-structure on prediction error growth and predictability.
 Two classes of forcing were considered: forcing that is uncorrelated in normal-mode space and forcing with arbitrary spatial-structure.
-The analysis of systems with normal-mode uncorrelated stochastic forcing is simple and complete since normal modes in such systems are uncorrelated and evolve independently.
-Prediction error growth depends on details of the forcing, even for the special case of normal-mode uncorrelated forcing where prediction error depends on the forcing amplitudes.
-Appropriately chosen stochastic forcing with general spatial structures can produce prediction error growth more efficiently or less efficiently than normal-mode uncorrelated stochastic forcing (Ioannou, 1995).
+The analysis of systems with normalmode uncorrelated stochastic forcing is simple and complete, since normal modes in such systems are uncorrelated and evolve independently.
+For the special case of normal-mode uncorrelated forcing, prediction error depends on the forcing amplitudes.
+In general, prediction error growth depends on details of both the spatial structure and amplitude of the forcing.
+Appropriately chosen stochastic forcing structures can produce prediction error growth more efficiently or less efficiently than normal-mode uncorrelated stochastic forcing (Ioannou, 1995).
 The norm-dependence of prediction error growth further complicates its analysis.

 Predictability can be defined in a norm-invariant manner using eigenvalues of the predictive information matrix (Schneider and Griffies, 1999).
 We consider a family of predictability measures that includes predictive information and relative entropy (Schneider and Griffies, 1999; Kleeman, 2002).
-Remarkably, the predictability of a system with normal-mode uncorrelated stochastic forcing is independent of the forcing amplitudes and is expressed simply in terms of the eigenvalues of the dynamics.
-Moreover, the predictable patterns are simply the eigenmodes of the dynamics.
+Remarkably, the predictability of a system with normal-mode uncorrelated stochastic forcing is independent of the forcing amplitudes and is expressed simply in terms of the eigenvalues of the dynamics, and the first predictable pattern is the least damped eigenmode of the dynamics.
 Predictability is more difficult to analyze in systems where the stochastic forcing has general spatial structure.
 However, in contrast to the results of prediction error growth analysis where general stochastic forcing can excite error growth more or less efficiently then normal-mode uncorrelated forcing, general stochastic forcing always increases predictability; normal-mode uncorrelated forcing gives minimum predictability.
 Therefore normal-mode analysis gives lower bounds for the predictability of systems with general stochastic forcing, and these bounds are simple functions of the eigenvalues of the dynamics.

 These results can also be interpreted in the framework where eigenvectors of the dynamics are allowed to vary and the stochastic forcing is fixed as unitary.
 Prediction error growth has been studied extensively in this framework (Farrell and Ioannou, 1996).
 Unitary stochastic forcing is uncorrelated in normal-mode space when the dynamics is normal.
-Therefore, for unitary stochastic forcing and fixed eigenvalues, a system with nonnormal dynamics is more predictable than a system with normal dynamics.
+Therefore, for unitary stochastic forcing and fixed eigenvalues, a system with non-normal dynamics is more predictable than a system with normal dynamics.

 Our results are in the form of lower bounds for predictability.
 Since the lower bound for predictability depends only the real part of the eigenvalues of the dynamics, predictability does not depend on the oscillatory behavior of the system when the stochastic forcing is uncorrelated in normal-mode space.
 A topic for future research is the formulation of upper bounds for predictability.
 We expect such upper bounds to depend only on the eigenvalues of the dynamics, as in the simple example.
-Another issue is the characterization of forcing structures that give maximum predictability as in Chang et al. (2002) where the forcing producing maximum predictability for norm-dependent error variance predictability measures was found.
+Another issue is the characterization of forcing structures that give maximum predictability.